-PRP Treatments have become increasingly popular in celebrities for all the healing benefits it provides.
+PRP Treatments have become increasingly popular among celebrities for all the healing benefits it provides.
 NBA Superstar Kobe Bryant was recently reported undergoing Platelet Rich Plasma Therapy for the treatment of his right knee.
-The PRP procedure involves blood being drawn from the patient’s arm, platelets are the isolated and injected into the knee to try and stimulate tissue repair.
-Bryant is one of many professional athletes to undergo Platelet Rich Plasma Therapy for their knees..
+The PRP procedure involves blood being drawn from the patient’s arm, platelets are isolated and injected into the knee to try and stimulate tissue repair.
+Bryant is one of many professional athletes to undergo Platelet Rich Plasma Therapy for their knees.

 Actress Angelina Jolie was reported to have received PRP injections in her face to boost collagen.
-In order to keep her youthful beauty, collagen production was improved with a “Dracula Facelift”.
+In order to keep her youthful beauty, collagen production was improved with a PRP treatment.
 The treatment was completed to give Jolie’s face a glowing look that also smoothed out wrinkles.

 Cosmetic Rejuvenation Medical Center has introduced Platelet-Rich Plasma treatments into our armamentarium of skin rejuvenation and anti-aging techniques for our patients.

 Platelet-Rich Plasma (PRP), also known as Selphyl, has been utilized in aesthetic medicine (UK, Japan, and Asia, Europe) to rejuvenate and slow down the aging process on the face.
 This refers to mesenchymal and epithelial rejuvenation by injection of the persons own treated and enriched plasma.
 The injections result in biological stimulation of resident stem cells by growth factors.
 Recently, Cosmetic Rejuvenation Medical Center has introduced this regenerative treatment for facial rejuvenation in select patients with chronological aging and solar damage.